jcpyun/nameGuesser/README.md

 Download nameGuesser.py

-on the terminal, run the following command
+on the terminal after you go to the directory with nameGuesser.py, run the following command

 ```sh
 $ python nameGuesser.py